The Disadvantages of Crowdsourcing Network Data

 To explore fusing these data sets, we compared our dataset of cell locations in Cheyenne, Wyoming with data from a crowdsourced application.
 Here’s what we learned:

-- Our network independent assessment creates a significantly different snapshot of the spectrum landscape.
+- Aurora Insight’s network independent assessment creates a significantly different snapshot of the spectrum landscape.

 - Crowdsourced datasets are comprised of individual measurements over several months, while our dataset can be compiled within a few hours.